FREQUENTLY ASKED QUESTIONS

 I am available to provide these services.
 How do I create a profile?

 Creating a profile is easy.
 A one-time fee of $14.99 is charged to new caregivers added to the directory.
 Visit Care.com to get started.
-Members must be at least 14 years of age and permitted to work in the United States.
+Members must be at least 18 years of age and permitted to work in the United States.

 You will be asked if you are affiliated with a university and if so, the name.
 By including this information, you will appear in search results when those seeking care search by school.